SolidWallOfCode/trafficserver/doc/developer-guide/core-architecture/accept_processing.en.rst

 Accept Processing
 *****************

-Accept processing is mechanism that accepts inbound connections.
+Accept processing is the mechanism that accepts inbound connections.
 This starts with the proxy ports as defined by :ts:cv:`proxy.config.http.server_ports`.
 Each descriptor creates a proxy port to accept inbound connections. :ts:cv: `proxy.config.accept_threads` sets the number of threads to use for each proxy port.

 If the number of accept threads is positive, then that many instance of :code:`NetAccept` are created for each proxy port, each :code:`NetAccept` running in a distinct thread.

-If the number of accept threads isn't postive (i.e., 0 or negative), then the accept logic is scheduled on the ``ET_NET`` threads.
+If the number of accept threads is 0 or negative the accept logic is scheduled on the ``ET_NET`` threads.
 For each proxy port, a :code:`NetAccept` is created for each ``ET_NET`` thread, and is scheduled to run periodically.
 The timing is determined by :ts:cv:`proxy.config.net.accept_period`.

+For each :code:`NetAccept` an action is created.
+This action handles the initial connection setup for the proxy.

 .. figure:: /uml/images/accept_classes.svg
    :align: center